zororaka00/kritisi/README.md

-     setmodel               Set the AI model for the selected service natspec                Process NatSpec documentation for Solidity files security               Run a security audit for Solidity smart contracts help                   Display help information for available commands
+     setmodel               Set the AI model for the selected service natspec                Process NatSpec documentation for Solidity files security               Run a security audit for Solidity smart contracts merger                 Merge all imported Solidity files into a single file help                   Display help information for available commands

    Run 'kritisi <command> --help' for detailed usage of a specific command.